 Highlights from Hyatt's Pending Award Chart Changes

-In total, more than 100 hotels are moving up in category while only a couple dozen are dropping – a clear net negative for travelers looking to stretch their points.
+In total, more than 100 hotels are moving up in category while only a couple of dozen are dropping – a clear net negative for travelers looking to stretch their points.
 That includes several high-end, highly rated properties getting more expensive, plus a meaningful number of hotels slipping out of reach for Hyatt’s valuable free night awards.

 Here are the biggest takeaways – and the hotels you may want to book before prices jump.